NYC FATHER'S DAY PLEDGE AGAINST VIOLENCE

 WhatsApp Image 2022-05-25 at 9.55.07 PM

-Join fathers pledging for peace in our homes, in our schools, and in our communities, counties, and state––against interpersonal, intimate partner, gun and institutional violence.
+Join fathers and men pledging for peace in our homes, in our schools, and in our communities, counties, and state––against interpersonal, intimate partner, gun and institutional violence.

 The National Father's Day Pledge Against Violence is a nationwide movement to end violence in our country, state, homes, schools, and communities.